evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a panoramic roof.
 The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

-The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
 As an option, double-glazed side windows are available to reduce cabin noise, enhancing the overall driving experience.

 {{< sitefiguresized thumb="models/audi/q8_e-tron/q8_e-tron_edition_dakar/exterior_1_st.jpg" title="Audi Q8 e-tron edition Dakar" width="3000" height="1999"  >}}